 This will take you through the application process for an undergraduate degree in Film Studies and how it works from start to finish

-All applicants to Dodge College of Film and Media Arts are required to submit the Art Supplement via SlideRoom as part of the Common Application.
+All applicants to Dodge College of Film and Media Arts are required to submit a Portfolio via SlideRoom as part of the Common Application.
 There is a $10 fee for the process, paid online when you submit your materials.

-In the event you have submitted your Common Application and did not indicate you intend to submit an Art Supplement please use the link provided to begin your Art Supplement.
+In the event you have submitted your Common Application and did not indicate you intend to submit a Portfolio please use the link provided to begin your Portfolio.

 The following items must be submitted through SlideRoom to be considered for admission to the Film Studies program: